 Community Service and Volunteering in Lake Atitlan

-Building long term food security, conserving natural resources, and preserving ancient endangered avocado genetics all while enjoying the stunning beauty of Lake Atitlan's most magical town.
+Building long term food security, conserving natural resources, improving access to home and preserving ancient endangered avocado genetics all while enjoying the stunning beauty of Lake Atitlan's most magical town.

-The Atitlan Organics Service Project gives organisations and small groups of students, volunteers, and travelers the opportunity to work alongside local Mayan farmers to diversify coffee fields, which results in Long Term Food Security, Soil and Water Conservation, Preservation of Rare Avocado Varieties, Ecosystem Restoration, and Local Economic Development.
+The Atitlan Organics Service Project gives organisations and small groups of students, volunteers, and travelers the opportunity to work alongside local Mayan families and farmers to plant Permaculture gardens in local households and to diversify coffee fields, which results in Long Term Food Security, Soil and Water Conservation, Preservation of Rare Avocado Varieties, Ecosystem Restoration, and Local Economic Development.

 If you would like to bring a group to participate in the Atitlan Organics Service Project, get in touch with us now for more information.
 We can create custom travel experiences that leave a long-lasting beneficial impact on the community, while allowing participants to have a rich learning experience in beautiful Lake Atitlan, Guatemala.

-Work Alongside Mayan farmers to preserve rare avocado varieties
+Work Alongside Mayan farmers to Create Permaculture Gardens and preserve rare avocado varieties

 The soil is the life of any ecosystem and small farmers depend on the health of the soil to feed their families and make a living.
 Soil loss and soil degradation are common challenges, making it harder for farmers to get good yields.